MicrosoftDocs/mixed-reality/mrtk-unity/features/experience-settings/experience-settings.md

 # Experience Settings

 One of the challenges of creating UI for Mixed Reality is aligning across different experiences.
-With MRTK, you can set the `Target Experience Scale` and the `Floor Height` for your scene, will configue the following to behave appropriately for the target scale.
+With MRTK, you can set the `Target Experience Scale` and the `Content Offset` for your scene, will configue the following to behave appropriately for the target scale.

 - Mixed Reality Scene Content